Non-reductive automorphism groups, the Loewy filtration and K-stability: The Loewy filtration

-So far, we have just used representation theory and the geometry of $X$ never appeared.
-Motivated by understanding the geometry of the Loewy filtration, we introduce the another related geometric filtration, which makes sense just when $R$ is the co-ordinate ring of an algebraic variety and $U$ is a unipotent group acting on $(X,L)$ (at this stage, $U$ does not have to be the unipotent radical of $\Aut(X,L)$).
-Let us denote $E:=X^U$ the fixed subscheme of the action of $U$ on $X$.
+\begin{subsection}{Vanishing order filtration} So far, we have just used representation theory and the geometry of $X$ never appeared.
+Motivated by understanding the geometry of the Loewy filtration, we introduce another related geometric filtration of the co-ordinate ring of $(X,L)$.
+We will use this filtration in Propositions \ref{fg} and \ref{fg2} to prove, in some cases, that the Loewy filtration is finitely generated.

+Let $U$ be the unipotent radical of the automorphism group $\Aut(X,L)$, and let $E:=X^U$ be the fixed sub-scheme of the action of $U$ on $X$.
 There are a few general results about the geometry of $E$.
 The key one is Borel's fixed point theorem, which guarantees that $E$ is non-empty.
 Horrocks showed that $E$ is connected \cite{GH}.
 For related work, see \cite{Gross} when $X$ is projective and \cite{JL} for $X$ affine.
 We can define a multiplicative decreasing filtration on $R$ by the vanishing order along $E$, namely

-We do not have a general bound on the length of this filtration.
-When $U$ is the unipotent radical of $\Aut(X,L)$, we have the following relation with the Loewy filtration. \begin{lemma} Let $U$ be the unipotent radical of $\Aut(X,L)$.
-Assume that the fixed subscheme $E:=X^U$ is a reduced divisor and $E^{sm}\cap X^{sm}$ is non-empty.
-Denoting by $\scF_i$ the Loewy filtration, we have